jasonraimondi/jasonraimondi.com/content/drafts/bcrypt-72-bytes-example.md

 }
 ```

 Is it necessary for everything?
 Most likely not.
 Does it hurt to add it?
-Definintely not.
+Nope.

 Sources: